Florida–Tennessee football rivalry: Schedule

 The SEC became a 10-member league in the late-1960s, and a new scheduling system had the Gators and Vols play seven times over the next 21 seasons.
 The SEC became a 12-member league in 1992 and split into two divisions.
 Both Florida and Tennessee were placed in the SEC's Eastern Division, and they have met annually ever since.

-Florida and Tennessee have played on the third Saturday of September almost every year since 1992, giving the rivalry its nickname.
-In many seasons, it has been the first significant challenge of the season for one or both teams and has given the winner a head start in the race for a berth in the SEC Championship Game.
-Notable exceptions to the usual scheduling came in 2001, when the game was postponed until December 1 due to the September 11 terrorist attacks, and in 2020, when the COVID-19 pandemic delayed the start of the season and shifted the Florida–Tennessee game to December 5.
+Florida and Tennessee played on the third Saturday of September almost every year from 1992 until the SEC expanded again in 2024, giving the rivalry its nickname.
+In many of those seasons, it was the first significant challenge of the season for one or both teams, with the winner gaining a key advantage in the race for a berth in the SEC Championship Game.
+Notable exceptions to the usual scheduling came in 2001, when the game was postponed until December 1 due to the September 11 attacks, and in 2020, when the COVID-19 pandemic delayed the start of the season and shifted the Florida–Tennessee game to December 5.